 Listening to Jesus' command to "Do this in remembrance of me", First Holy Communion / Holy Eucharist unites an individual to God and the Catholic faithful through the reception of our Lord at Mass.
 The Eucharist brings us into one body and provides the graces to love and serve God and each other more faithfully, fulfilling Jesus' prayer to the Father: "I wish that they might all be one as you and I are one."

 The Eucharist is available to all Baptized Catholics who have received First Communion and who are in the state of grace.

 The mystery of the Eucharist is where our entire life finds its purpose, meaning, and unity.
 The child is led to experience this truth in the program of preparation so as to understand the mystery of Christ according to his/her capacity, and can receive the Body of Christ with faith and devotion.

 The First Holy Communion preparation program at St. Joseph is a one-year process for baptized children ages 7 through 11 (grades 2 - 6) preparing to receive the sacraments of Reconciliation and Eucharist for the first time at an advanced pace.

 If needed, high school youth ages 14 through 16 (grades 9 - 11) are also prepared for First Holy Communion.

-For elementary school-aged children ages 7 to 11 preparing for First Holy Communion, there are two sessions available during the school year, Wednesdays from 5:00pm -7:00pm and Saturdays from 9:00am -11:00am.
+For elementary school-aged children ages 7 to 11 preparing for First Holy Communion, classes will meet twice a week on Wednesdays and Thursdays from 5:00 - 6:30pm.

 Requirements for First Holy Communion and First Reconciliation: